 Health benefits of long pepper

-- While there are not many studies to prove its benefits, long pepper has been traditionally used for menstrual problems, erectile dysfunction, and against bacterial infections
+- While there are not many studies to prove its benefits, long pepper has been traditionally used for menstrual problems, erectile dysfunction, and bacterial infections.

 A berry like a blend of flavors and aromas: cloves, nutmeg, star anise, fennel, black pepper, cinnamon

-Allspice is one of my favorite spices, which I use a lot in my cooking.
-When I had to go on a low-histamine diet a while ago, I was happy to discover that while most warming spices are considered high-histamine, allspice is not.
-I used allspice in my Parsnip Cake With Rosemary and Olive Oil, in the Sweet Potato Pie, and many other savory dishes like curries and stews, even to make tacos, to replace high-histamine cumin.
+Allspice is one of my favorite spices, which I often use in my cooking.
+When I had to go on a low-histamine diet a while ago, I discovered that while most warming spices are considered high-histamine, allspice is not.

 Allspice is made from the dried, aromatic berries of a plant known as Pimenta dioica, which is a member of the myrtle family.